jrbourbeau/xmeeting-dask/README.md

 # WIPAC X-Meeting: Parallel Computing with Dask

 This repository contains the materials for my "Parallel Computing in Python with Dask" talk at the WIPAC X-meeting.
-A interactive version of the notebook from this talk is available by clicking the "launch binder" button below:
+An interactive version of the notebook from this talk is available by clicking the "launch binder" button below:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jrbourbeau/xmeeting-dask/master?urlpath=lab/tree/introduction-to-dask.ipynb)